Researchers use data from ocean drifters to aid analysis

 Degrees in as little as 12 months!
 Tracks in marine conservation, management, outreach, policy, and more!
 Accepting applications now through July 1.

 Our graduates have a very particular set of skills!
 The Master of Professional Science (MPS) is a hands-on, innovative graduate degree at the University of Miami, intended for students who are looking for a multidisciplinary background in marine or climate science.
 Degree tracks offered in marine conservation, sustainability, natural hazards, applied remote sensing, climate science, marine mammals, ecosystem or fisheries management, aquaculture, and more!
 Degrees in as little as 12 months!
 Partial merit-based scholarships available.
 Accepting applications now.
 More about MPS »

-The Marine Technology and Life Sciences Seawater Complex (MTLSSC) is an essential component of the research at the Rosenstiel School, which includes studies that rely on seawater for observing air-sea interactions in a controlled environment and for holding, spawning and rearing marine organisms.
+The Marine Technology and Life Sciences Seawater Complex (MTLSSC) houses studies that rely on seawater for observing air-sea interactions in a controlled environment and for holding, spawning, and rearing marine organisms.
 Read more »

 Get a Masters or Ph.D. that focuses on the physical processes of the earth-atmosphere system.
 The academic program ranges from direct observation to theoretical and numerical modeling of hurricanes, climate and coastal dynamics, ocean circulation and clouds.